RossBugginsNHS/nhs-notify-digital-letters/docs/diagrams/digital-letters-sequence.md

 ## Decisions

 1. Out of scope for MVP: Virus checking of PDF received from Trust
-2. Don't check `CommunicationRequest` filesize.
-Attempt to upload all `CommunicationRequest`s to PDM.
+2. Don't check `DocumentReference` filesize.
+Attempt to upload all `DocumentReference`s to PDM.
 Those exceeding APIM size limit will fail.
 3. No PDS check by Digital Letters component of Date-of-Death, S-flag, RFR codes.
 Rely on Trusts having performed these checks.

 ```mermaid